jmetev1/practice/html5/README.md

 # Setup

 1. Make sure you have [node.js](https://nodejs.org) installed (it's open source and available on all major platforms)
 2. Open a command prompt or a terminal in this directory (where you cloned this repo), run `npm install`.
-This will install dependencies needed to build the scripts for the page.
+This will download dependencies needed to build the scripts for the page into the `node_modules` folder relative to this directory.
-2. Run `npm start`.
-This will build the scripts and start a local test web server.
+3. Run `npm start`.
+This will build the scripts, start a local test web server, and open your default browser to [`localhost:1367`](http://localhost:1367/).
-3. Open a browser and navigate to [localhost:1337](http://localhost:1337/).
-Confirm you see the HTML5 test.
-4. Open a new command prompt / terminal, run `npm run watch`.
-This will set it up so any changes you make to the code will auto-build once you save the file.
+4. It is using [webpack](https://webpack.js.org/) to build the scripts and bundle it for the browser.
+If you don't know what that is, don't fret.
+All you need to know is that any changes you make within the `public` folder will automatically build.
+You should be able to make a change, refresh the page, and see the results.
-5. Open the project folder in your favorite text editor ([Atom](https://atom.io/) is our favorite).
+5. Open the project folder in your favorite text editor ([VS Code](https://code.visualstudio.com/) is our favorite).

 ## The Situation